stoplightio/studio/docs/Basics/web-vs-desktop-app.md

 # Studio Desktop vs. Studio Web

 Stoplight Studio is available in two different formats: desktop and web.
 Studio Desktop is an offline-first application that runs locally on your computer.
 Studio web is a web application that runs purely in your browser.
-There are a few differences that are outlined below:

 ## Studio Web

 The Studio Web interface is ideal for collaboration and working real time with existing hosted git repositories.
-IT is also where you will manage all your documentation.
+It is also where you will manage all your documentation.

-### Web-Only Features

-- [Publishing](../Documentation/06-publishing.md) documentation was only available for Web, but was [made available in Studio Desktop v1.6.0](https://support.stoplight.io/hc/en-us/articles/360036953211-Studio-v1-6-0).
-- [Downloading your Project](./download-project.md) to your local harddrive.

 ## Studio Desktop

 The Studio Desktop application provides an offline-first, native interface for designing and modeling your APIs.
 It also allows you to work directly with local files and folders on your computer.

-### Desktop-Only Features

-- Access local files and folders directly
-- Mock your APIs locally with [Prism](https://stoplight.io/prism)
+## Differences

+There used to be a few differences in previous versions, e.g.: publishing was web only and mocking was desktop only, but now they are at feature parity for everything that matters.
+Studio Web will let you download a project to your computer, but Studio Desktop doesn't need to as the files are already on your computer.